outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 1. If the container is booted with [host network](#networking-drivers), then use `localhost` or `127.0.0.1`.
 2. If the container is booted with [bridge network](#networking-drivers), then use `host.docker.internal`.
 Depending on the platform, we might [need a bit setup](https://stackoverflow.com/a/62431165/2336707).
    1. On macOS, `host.docker.internal` is intuitively supported.
-   2. On Linux, we should manually add `host.docker.internal:host-gateway` to `docker run --add-host` or to `extra_hosts` of docker compose.
+   2. On Linux, we should manually add `host.docker.internal:host-gateway` to `docker run --add-host` or to [extra\_hosts](https://docs.docker.com/compose/compose-file/05-services/#extra_hosts) of [docker compose](#docker-compose).
+This would add an entry in "/etc/hosts".

-`host.docker.internal` only routes requests to the host, but please use the correct "Host" header.
+The hostname "host.docker.internal" is used only for connection, so please set the correct "Host" header.
 See example below.

 ```bash
 ~$ docker exec -it alpine sh